7 common real estate scams and how to avoid them

 If you suspect you've been a victim of a real estate scam, you should report it to the proper authorities.
 Here are some steps you can take:

-- Contact your mortgage service provider.
+- Contact your mortgage service provider, title company, and real estate agent.

 - Report the real estate scam to your local law enforcement agency.